garrandall/popular-music-data/tracks/mama-said-knock-you-out-ll-cool-j.md

 I'm gonna tie you up and let you understand
 That I'm not your average man
 When I got a jammy in my hand
-DAAAAAM!!!!!
-Oooooohh!!
+DAAAAAM!
+Oh!
 Listen to the way I slaaaaay, your crew
 Damage UHH, damage UHH, damage UHH, damage Destruction, terror, and mayhem
 Pass me a sissy so suckas I'll slay him
 Farmers (What?!)
 Farmers (What?!)
-I'm ready (We're ready!!)
+I'm ready (We're ready!)
-I think I'm gonna bomb a town (Get down!!)
+I think I'm gonna bomb a town (Get down!)
 Don't you never, ever, pull my lever
 'Cause I explode
 And my nine is easy to load